in28minutes/in28minutes.github.io/_posts/2017-01-28-spring-boot-unit-testing-with-junit.md

 - JDK 1.8+

 ## Creating REST Services Application with Spring Initializr

-Create a REST service with Spring Initializr is a cake walk.
+Creating a REST service with Spring Initializr is a cake walk.
 We will use Spring Web MVC as our web framework.

-(Spring Initializr)[http://start.spring.io/] is great tool to bootstrap your Spring Boot projects.
+Spring Initializr( http://start.spring.io/) is great tool to bootstrap your Spring Boot projects.
 ![Image](/images/Spring-Initializr-Web.png "Web, Actuator and Developer Tools")

 As shown in the image above, following steps have to be done

 - Choose com.in28minutes.springboot as Group
 - Choose student-services as Artifact
 - Choose following Dependencies